tfgg/yournextmep/_candidates/eu2014/green/aldo-mussi.md

 person: aldo-mussi
 region: west-midlands
 party: green
-title: West Midlands - Green Party - Aldo Mussi
+title: Aldo Mussi is running for MEP in West Midlands for the Green Party
 incumbent: false
 ---